Cardio Diagnostics Holdings Inc (CDIO) Shares Up Despite Recent Market Volatility - News Heater

 Is It Worth Investing in Cardio Diagnostics Holdings Inc (NASDAQ: CDIO) Right Now?

-The average price point forecasted by analysts for Cardio Diagnostics Holdings Inc (CDIO) is $6.00, which is $5.78 above the current market price.
-The public float for CDIO is 5.46M, and currently, short sellers hold a 4.82% ratio of that floaft.
-The average trading volume of CDIO on October 27, 2023 was 537.60K shares.
+The average price predicted by analysts for CDIO is $6.00, which is $5.67 above the current price.
+The public float for CDIO is 5.49M and currently, short sellers hold a 4.79% ratio of that float.
+The average trading volume of CDIO on October 31, 2023 was 713.22K shares.

 CDIO’s Market Performance

-During the last 5 trading sessions, CDIO fell by -22.56%, which changed the moving average for the period of 200-days by -80.81% in comparison to the 20-day moving average, which settled at $0.2744.
-In addition, Cardio Diagnostics Holdings Inc saw -79.18% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CDIO rose by +50.65%, which changed the moving average for the period of 200-days by -74.70% in comparison to the 20-day moving average, which settled at $0.2637.
+In addition, Cardio Diagnostics Holdings Inc saw -68.49% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CDIO starting from Dogan Timur, who purchase 16,481 shares at the price of $0.55 back on Aug 31.
-After this action, Dogan Timur now owns 128,345 shares of Cardio Diagnostics Holdings Inc, valued at $8,982 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CDIO starting from Dogan Meeshanthini, who purchase 16,481 shares at the price of $0.55 back on Aug 31.
+After this action, Dogan Meeshanthini now owns 128,345 shares of Cardio Diagnostics Holdings Inc, valued at $8,982 using the latest closing price.

-Dogan Meeshanthini, the Chief Executive Officer of Cardio Diagnostics Holdings Inc, purchase 16,481 shares at $0.55 during a trade that took place back on Aug 31, which means that Dogan Meeshanthini is holding 128,345 shares at $8,982 based on the most recent closing price.
+Dogan Timur, the Chief Technology Officer of Cardio Diagnostics Holdings Inc, purchase 16,481 shares at $0.55 during a trade that took place back on Aug 31, which means that Dogan Timur is holding 128,345 shares at $8,982 based on the most recent closing price.

 Stock Fundamentals for CDIO